Nitrogen crisis in the Netherlands: 2019 Court of State ruling

 When the nitrogen crisis came to a head in 2019, it already had a long history, both legal and ecological.
 The first European standards were set as early as 1991.
 European Union member states are obliged to comply with the Habitats Directive, which states that a 'favourable conservation status' must be aimed for in Natura 2000 areas.

 In May 2017, the Council of State submitted a number of preliminary questions to the European Court of Justice, which in November 2018 provided a further explanation of the relevant provisions of the Habitats Directive.
 On 29 May 2019, the Administrative Jurisdiction Division of the Council of State ruled on this basis that the government's use of the Integrated Approach to Nitrogen (PAS) was invalid when granting permits due to the anticipation of future reductions in nitrogen deposition.
 As a result, the PAS could no longer be used for granting nitrogen permits in the vicinity of Natura 2000 areas.
 This ruling led to the immediate suspension of various projects (mainly housing, which aggravated the ongoing Dutch housing shortage), and the government had to urgently seek solutions.
 Although nitrogen pollution had been an issue for many years, the Council of State's ruling promptly suspended an estimated 18,000 construction projects.

 Later official recommendations and decisions

 In June 2020, the Advisory Committee on the Nitrogen Problem under former Deputy Prime Minister Johan Remkes published a report titled Niet alles kan overal ("Not Everything Is Possible Everywhere") which recommended reducing nationwide emissions of NH_{3} and NO_{x} by 50% compared to 2019, for a long-term solution (up to 2030).
 The NH_{3} should be reduced even further in certain areas close to natural areas.

 As of July 2021, construction projects could proceed without nitrogen testing under the so-called bouwvrijstelling ("construction exemption").
 However, this exemption was overturned by the Council of State in November 2022, and a "protracted nitrogen crisis" continues.

+In September 2022 the Ecologische Autoriteit was founded by the Dutch cabinet, to advise on plans made by the provinces from 2023 onwards to improve the quality of natural areas, especially that of nitrogen sensitive Natura 2000 sites.